fadlykayo/H8-Phase-0/README.md

 ## About Me

 >_Hi, I am Fadly Kayo and this is my first webpage.
 I am pursuing my dream as a game developer.
 Do you share the same dream?
-Want to make simple game together?
+Want to make a simple game together?
 Feel free to contact me at:_
 >* _Facebook: [Fadly Kayo](https://www.facebook.com/fadlykayo)_
 >* _E-mail: f_kayo@yahoo.com_
 >* _Slack: @fadlykayo_